Salary Packaging Calculator for Doctors & Nurses

 "In your pocket" counts the packaged money as reaching you (it pays your bills pre-tax), so the difference is the genuine gain.
 FY2026–27 resident rates, 2% Medicare levy, and the 2026–27 HELP thresholds — the same figures as our take-home calculator.

-How the HELP add-back works (the bit most calculators skip)
+How the HELP add-back works

 When you package, say, $9,010 in a public hospital, two things happen to your HELP repayment income, and they don't cancel out:

-• Your taxable income falls by $9,010 — the cash you sacrificed is no longer taxed.
+- Your taxable income falls by $9,010 — the cash you sacrificed is no longer taxed.

-• But a reportable fringe benefits amount (RFBA) is added back, and it's the grossed-up value: $9,010 × 1.8868 ≈ $17,000.
-Benefits from FBT-exempt employers are still reportable, which is the part people miss.
+- But a reportable fringe benefits amount (RFBA) is added back, and it's the grossed-up value: $9,010 × 1.8868 ≈ $17,000.
+Benefits from FBT-exempt employers are still reportable.

 The net move in your HELP repayment income is therefore up by about $9,010 × 0.8868 ≈ $7,990, not down.
 If you carry a HELP debt, your compulsory repayment rises — sometimes enough to swallow a third of the tax saving.
-Packaging can still be worth it, but the honest figure is what's left after that, which is what the tool shows.
+Packaging can still be worth it, but the figure that matters is what's left after that, which is what the tool shows.

 What this tool assumes (read before trusting it)

-• FBT-exempt caps, current FBT year. $9,010 general cap for public hospitals/ambulance (grossed-up $17,000); $15,900 for PBIs and health-promotion charities (grossed-up $30,000); a separate $2,650 meal-entertainment cap (grossed-up $5,000).
+- FBT-exempt caps, current FBT year. $9,010 general cap for public hospitals/ambulance (grossed-up $17,000); $15,900 for PBIs and health-promotion charities (grossed-up $30,000); a separate $2,650 meal-entertainment cap (grossed-up $5,000).
 These are set per FBT year (1 April–31 March) and have been stable for years.

-• You actually spend the packaged amount.
+- You actually spend the packaged amount.
 Packaging only helps for money you'd spend anyway (mortgage, rent, living costs).
 Packaging more than your genuine expenses isn't possible — the benefit has to be substantiated.

-• The $9,010 / $15,900 cash figures assume GST-free packaging — mortgage, rent, personal loans, most everyday bills.
+- The $9,010 / $15,900 cash figures assume GST-free packaging — mortgage, rent, personal loans, most everyday bills.
 Packaging GST-bearing purchases fills the grossed-up cap a little faster, so the tax-free cash amount is slightly lower; most clinicians package rent or a mortgage and get the full figure.

-• Tax, Medicare and HELP only.
+- Tax, Medicare and HELP only.
 The RFBA is also added back for the Medicare levy surcharge, Division 293 super tax and Family Tax Benefit.
 If your income sits near one of those thresholds, packaging can trip it — this tool flags the idea but doesn't compute those.

-• Flat 2% Medicare levy (correct above the low-income threshold, where clinicians sit) and resident tax rates.
+- Flat 2% Medicare levy (correct above the low-income threshold, where clinicians sit) and resident tax rates.
 It doesn't model the Medicare levy reduction, the low-income offset, or non-resident rates.

-• One employer.
+- One employer.
 The caps are per employer, so a second eligible job can add a second cap — not modelled here.
 Novated car leases sit under a different (concessional, not exempt) treatment and aren't included.

 FAQ